 She will be remembered for her positive attitude, honesty, warmth and joy.

-Read more of Patty’s words by following the links below.
+Read more of Patty’s words by following the link below.